Raicuparta/static-bsky-feed/README.md

 A Bluesky feed that's hosted statically and updated periodically.

+## ⚠️ TODO

+Need to update this documentation to explain the CloudFlare worker used for pagination.
+Everything else should be good.

 ## Choices for a domain

 Due to the way Bluesky and the AT Protocol work, you need a domain or subdomain for this to work, and you need access to the root path of that domain/subdomain.
 Domain verification is done by reading a file at `domain.tld/.well-known/did.json`.